- David F. Sandberg

 - Release Date

 Taking that basic hook and making a full-length story (well, 81 minutes) was left not to Sandberg, but screenwriter Eric Heisserer, whose previous efforts on the 2010 remake of A Nightmare on Elm Street or the 2011 prequel The Thing do not promote confidence.
 Heisserer doesn’t bother wasting time building characters or creating emotional stakes before getting into the terror, and his director doesn’t seem to mind.
-Sandberg remains behind the camera in a debut effort that shows some clear signs of a novice, mostly in the charming way audiences expect from low-budget horror nowadays.
-Instead, he and Heisserer imagine new ways of exploring how their central monster works, and how its would-be victims must get creative to stay out of the dark.
+Sandberg’s debut effort shows some clear signs of a novice, mostly in the charming way audiences expect from low-budget horror nowadays.
+But mostly, he and Heisserer imagine new ways of exploring how their central monster works, and how its would-be victims must get creative to stay out of the dark.

 The story opens with a teaser of sorts, featuring Losten as a factory worker who gets spooked by something in the dark, and Billy Burke as Paul, the movie’s first victim.
 We soon learn Paul’s manic widow Sophie (Maria Bello) has a history of mental illness—she talks to someone named Diana, a dark figure who remains in the shadows.
 When Sophie and Paul’s young son Martin (Gabriel Bateman) begins to see Diana, he’s too afraid to sleep in his bed and instead sleeps in school, prompting the nurse to call Martin’s rebellious sister from another mister, Rebecca (Teresa Palmer).
 Alongside her dim boyfriend Bret (Alexander DiPersia), Rebecca tries to protect Martin, because she herself remembers seeing Diana as a child, and the memory gives her the heebie-jeebies.